 Wheel Core Setting (Hub Placement)

-The core set is actually the position of the wheel core.
-The core set of the wheel plays a very important role.
+The core set is actually the position of the wheel core and the core set of the wheel plays a very important role.
 Traction and durability of the wheels are highly dependent upon the placement of the core.
 Let’s take it in a scientific perspective when you initiate a turn the force you apply against the wheels is absorbed around the wheel’s core.
-So make sure that your wheel has a core right in the middle.
 It is important because it will provide you a balanced amount of urethane from left to right.

 How to Install Longboard Wheels on Regular Skateboard:

 In order to lift the board, you should install risers and these riser pads fit in between the place where trucks connect to the board.
 It all depends upon the size of the wheels you will be installing on the skateboard and in order to get the best experience, you should experiment with the wheels.
 Moreover, you also need to make sure that the trucks that you are installing might not support large wheels because they mount differently.
 If you are stuck in such a scenario then you will have to get a longboard truck and install them on the board as well.W

 What to Avoid while Trying this Setup?